Evalet: Evaluating Large Language Models through Functional Fragmentation: Related Work

 \subsection{Interactive Testing and Evaluation of LLMs}

-The general-purpose capabilities of LLMs have enabled novel AI-based applications, but have also increased the difficulty in verifying that these models perform as intended.
-Specifically, as these models are applied to new tasks and contexts, there are no benchmarks or metrics to automate evaluation~\cite{kim2024evallm} and, as their input and output space is near infinite, the models have to be tested with numerous and diverse samples~\cite{zamfirescu2023herding, liu2023what}.
-To help practitioners test and evaluate these models, researchers have proposed novel tools.
-For example, \textit{AI Chains}~\cite{wu2022aichains} allows users to decompose complex tasks into a chain of fine-grained inputs that can be tested individually, and \textit{ChainForge}~\cite{arawjo2024chainforge, zhang2024chainbuddy} expands on this by allowing users to construct complex pipelines to test hypotheses and analyze results with various LLMs and inputs.
-Another body of work~\cite{strobelt2023promptide, wu2023scattershot, mishra2023promptaid, kim2023cells} supports users to create variations of model inputs to test and compare model performance on these inputs.
-More recently, the success of \textit{LLM-as-a-Judge}~\cite{zheng2023judging} (i.e., LLMs evaluating other LLMs) has led to several systems~\cite{kim2024evallm, kahng2024llm, ashktorab2024aligning, shankar2024validates} that employ LLM-based evaluators to support interactive evaluation on diverse aspects or criteria.
-By assessing outputs on multiple criteria, these approaches offer a multi-dimensional view of model performance.
-However, as they only provide holistic scores and overall justifications, practitioners must manually review the outputs and justifications to identify specific strengths and weaknesses and validate evaluations~\cite{kim2024evallm, gebreegziabher2025metricmate}---requiring effort that is impractical at scale.
-To address this, our work proposes employing LLMs to evaluate the individual fragments---and their functions---of outputs and grouping these evaluations across multiple outputs to surface common strengths and weaknesses, and facilitate verification of evaluations' consistency.
+The general-purpose capabilities of LLMs have enabled novel AI applications but also made it harder to verify that they behave as intended.
+As these models are applied to new tasks and contexts, there are no benchmarks or metrics to automate evaluation~\cite{kim2024evallm} and, due to their near infinite input-output space, models have to be tested with numerous and diverse samples~\cite{zamfirescu2023herding, liu2023what}.
+To help practitioners, researchers have proposed novel tools that support interactive testing and experimentation on these models by decomposing tasks into chains of sub-tasks~\cite{wu2022aichains}, composing diverse LLM pipelines in parallel~\cite{arawjo2024chainforge, zhang2024chainbuddy}, or creating diverse variations of test inputs~\cite{strobelt2023promptide, wu2023scattershot, mishra2023promptaid, kim2023cells}.
+More recently, the success of \textit{LLM-as-a-Judge}~\cite{zheng2023judging} (i.e., LLMs evaluating other LLMs) has led to several systems~\cite{kim2024evallm, kahng2024llm, ashktorab2024aligning, shankar2024validates} that employ LLM-based evaluators to support interactive evaluation on diverse criteria---offering a multi-dimensional view of model performance.
+However, as these only provide holistic scores and overall justifications, practitioners must manually review the outputs and justifications to identify specific strengths and weaknesses, and validate the evaluations~\cite{kim2024evallm, gebreegziabher2025metricmate}---requiring effort that is impractical at scale.
+To address the limitations of holistic scoring, prior work has proposed more fine-grained evaluation methods.
+For example, Nenkova and Passonneau~\cite{nenkova2004evaluating} and FactScore~\cite{min2023factscore} decompose text into units, which are then assessed individually, while Scarecrow~\cite{dou2021gpt} and BooookScore ~\cite{chang2023booookscore} assess outputs by annotating spans on predefined error categories~\cite{dou2021gpt, chang2023booookscore}.
+Building on this, our approach employs LLMs to decompose outputs into fragments, annotate their function in an emergent manner, and cluster these across outputs---surfacing common strengths and weaknesses, and facilitating verification of evaluation consistency.